solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

   `min_oracle_results` of these weighted medians and calculates the median of those, which is the final result stored in the data feed account.

-- The `min_update_delay_seconds` field is related to the feed’s update cadence.
+- The `min_update_delay_seconds` field is related to the feed's update cadence.
   This value must have passed between rounds of updates before the Switchboard program will accept results.

-It can help to view the jobs tab for a feed in Switchboard’s explorer.
+It can help to view the jobs tab for a feed in Switchboard's explorer.
 For example, check out the
 [BTC_USD feed in the explorer](https://app.switchboard.xyz/solana/devnet/feed/8SXvChNYFhRq4EZuZvnhjrB3jJRQCv4k3P4W6hesH3Ee).
 Each job defines the data sources the oracles fetch from and the weight assigned